MerginMaps/mobile-sdk/README.md

 # Tips

 - how to do diff `diff -rupN file.orig file`
+- how to do diff from GIT `git diff master`
 - find SHA512 hash (vcpkg): `shasum -a 512 myfile.tar.gz`

 # Android